 The regulations adopted within the competition law and the sector law, made precise by the market regulators, also through shaping the content of the civil and legal relations, often regard the same market problem.
 It happens that, due to the diversification of the content of the obligations and prohibitions formulated for the entrepreneurs, which obligations and prohibitions result from the competition law and from sector regulations, and due to the differently formulated competences of the regulators, the same market problems are solved in different manners.
 That may cause numerous problems of practical nature and raise doubts as to the mutual relations of the regulators.
-Besides, the aforementioned diversification regarding the competences of those bodies in the shaping of the content of the civil and legal relations.
+Besides, the aforementioned diversification regarding the competences of the particular regulators raises further doubts concerning the acceptable scope of the interference of those bodies in the shaping of the content of the civil and legal relations.